 To access your VA Educational Benefit funds, you must complete three steps:

 - 1. You must apply to the VA for approval of your eligibility - 2.
-You must be admitted to AJMLS - 3.
+You must be admitted to the Law School - 3.
 You must follow procedures for maintaining your benefits once enrolled

 Applying for VA Eligibility Approval